Anna Shea Counselling (Masters' Degree in Counselling, MBACP Registered)

-My name is Anna Shea, and I offer long- and short-term psychodynamic counselling in a modern, purpose built consulting room near Laurencekirk, Aberdeenshire.
+I offer long- and short-term psychodynamic counselling in a modern, purpose built consulting room near Laurencekirk, Aberdeenshire.
 My practice can be reached easily and quickly from Aberdeen and the surrounding area.
-I also see clients in Aberdeen on Wednesdays at The Credo Centre (near John Lewis), and offer counselling over Skype.
+I also work online, and have been meeting with clients this way since 2013.

 I believe that by increasing our understanding of ourselves and others we can make better sense of our experiences, both in the past, and in the present.
 I aim to work alongside my clients to help them come to know about themselves, and their thoughts and feelings, more fully.